jussivirkkala/Blazor-Links/README.md

 # Blazor-Links

 2023-08-12 Cross platform, browser based Blazor progressive web application (PWA) for displaying html links with page navigation.
 Links are read from json file.
 Also supporting https://username:password@ links.
-ISERNAME AND PASSWORD IS STORED IN LOCALSTORAGE
+NOTICE THAT USERNAME AND PASSWORD IS STORED IN BROWSER LOCALSTORAGE.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND...

-This repository contains both Blazor C# source code and binary together (I know it is not optimal).
-You can test from from [](https://jussivirkkala.github.io/Blazor-Links/)https://jussivirkkala.github.io/Blazor-Links/
+Repository contains both Blazor C# source code and binary together.
+I know it is not optimal.
+You can test from [](https://jussivirkkala.github.io/Blazor-Links/)https://jussivirkkala.github.io/Blazor-Links/

 # Cloning

-If you are just cloning repository and not rebuilding binary (not recommended as you should never trust any binary files) then you do not need to modify only modify \index.html for correct location
+If you are just cloning repository and not rebuilding binary (not recommended as you should never trust any binary files) then you need to modify only \index.html for correct location
 ```
   <title>Blazor-Links</title>
     <base href="https://jussivirkkala.github.io/Blazor-Links/" />
     <link href="css/app.css" rel="stylesheet" />
     <link href="manifest.json" rel="manifest" />
 ```
 For custom links modify \data\.json files.
-Main.json is loaded by default
+Main.json is loaded by default.
 ```
 [
   {